 Patagonia-Sonoita Creek Preserve with Deb Locke

 Trip difficulty: Moderate.
 2-2.5 miles over mostly level, but occasionally uneven, terrain.
 Chance of moist, muddy brief portions near wetland areas.
-A portion of the trail is former railroad bed, with concrete abutments at either end, bordering the creek.
-Benches available at several points along the route.
-Restrooms, picnic tables and drinking water available at the Visitor Center.
+A portion of the trail is a former railroad bed, with concrete abutments at either end, bordering the creek.
+Benches are available at several points along the route.

 Trail fees apply: $8.00 (good for 7 days); $5.00 for TNC members, Santa Cruz & Cochise County residents, free to Patagonia residents and to Ramsey Canyon/ Annual Pass holders.